 4. Standing Overhead Triceps Extension

-The standing overhead tricep extension strengthens the triceps by allowing for a full range of motion and a good stretch on the tricep muscles.
+The standing overhead tricep extension strengthens the triceps by allowing for a full range of motion while giving them a good stretch.

 Here’s how to perform this move: